 Instructions

-- Wash and peel the skin of potatoes.
-Cook them in open pot with enough water.
-Make sure the potatoes are not over cooked.
-They have to be cooked and be firm.
+- Wash and boil baby potatoes in an open pot with enough water.
+Make sure the potatoes are not overcooked.
+They have to be just cooked and firm.
+Allow the potatoes to cool a bit, and peel the skin off the potatoes.

-- In a pan heat oil.
-Add cumin seeds and hing.
-Then add chopped green chilies, salt and turmeric powder and mix well.
+- Heat oil in a skillet.
+Add cumin seeds and Hing.
+Then add chopped green chilies, ground cumin (cumin powder), salt, and turmeric powder and mix well.

-- Add amchur powder, give it a good mix.
-Remove from flame.
+- Add amchur powder, and give it a good mix.

 - Garnish with fresh coriander leaves(optional)

-- Serve hot as an appetizer or as a side dish.
+- Serve hot as an appetizer or as a side dish with roti or naan.

 Comments & Reviews